Hardscape: Australia

-Within NSW a contractor must hold a relevant trade qualification such as a certificate lll in Landscape Construction or Certificate lll in Horticulture.
+Within NSW a contractor must hold a relevant trade qualification such as a certificate III in Landscape Construction or Certificate III in Horticulture.
 Once the trades person has obtained their formal qualification they will be able to apply for a NSW contractors license which will enable them to carry out works over $5,000 including GST.
 A NSW contractors license includes works such as retaining walls, pergolas, fencing, driveways & decks.